atagadtad/lighthouse-web-notes/README.md

-# [Aaron Tagadtad]'s Notes
+# Aaron Tagadtad's Notes
 ## Summary

-This repository contains all of the notes taken by [Aaron Tagadtad] for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by Aaron Tagadtad for the Lighthouse Labs Web Development Bootcamp.